 How Far Are We from Achieving Artificial ‘General’ Intelligence?

 While the advancements in AI point towards the possibility of technology being able to perform the functions of a human brain, such as playing chess, identifying objects or images, and even interacting with humans in a personalized and natural manner, AGI seems like a distant reality.
 However, with the fast-paced progress in AI capabilities over the past few years, it could just as well arrive faster than we expect it to do so.

 A recent book titled Architects of Intelligence by Martin Ford includes the views of experts about how soon AGI will be developed.
 At one end, the predictions point to AGI arriving as early as 2030, whereas some experts opine that it could be as late as 2200 (the average estimate was 2099).

 TechAhead is a certified Microsoft Gold Partner with a highly skilled team of experts who are adept at developing solutions using Microsoft Azure.
-The company’s services extend to development and consultancy for cloud solutions as well as the use of Artificial Intelligence technologies for mobile and web application development.
+The company’s services extend to development and consultancy for cloud solutions as well as the use of Artificial Intelligence development company for mobile and web application.

 Get the latest tech & business updates, trends & more